The Local Control Funding Formula (LCFF) and Local Control Accountability Plan (LCAP)

 In July 2013, Governor Brown signed into law a new way to distribute money to California school districts.
 Known as the Local Control Funding Formula (LCFF), it is the most comprehensive reform to California’s school funding system in 40 years.
 With LCFF, school districts serving high-needs students receive more funds, based on the number and percentages of high-needs students they serve.
 Supplemental LCFF money will support students who need it most, such as low-income students (as measured by their eligibility for free or reduced-price lunch), children in foster care and students learning the English language.

-Although these requirements are new for California, SFUSD has been using a weighted student formula (WSF) for years.
+SFUSD has been using a weighted student formula (WSF) for years prior to this change.
 With the weighted student formula, money follows each SFUSD student to his/her school, and each school’s School Site Council develops academic strategies, budgets, and staffing plans tailored to their students’ academic needs.

 Local Control and Accountability Plan (LCAP)